Miguel Andújar Preview, Player Props: Pirates vs. Cardinals

 Miguel Andújar At The Plate

-- Andujar has a double, two home runs and two walks while batting .156.
+- Andujar has two doubles, two home runs and two walks while batting .167.

-- This year, Andujar has totaled at least one hit in three of 12 games (25.0%), and had multiple hits twice.
+- In four of 13 games this year (30.8%), Andujar has reached via hit, and that includes multiple hits twice.

-- In 12 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 13 games played this season, and in 5.3% of his plate appearances.

-- In two games this year, Andujar has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In three games this year (23.1%), Andujar has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.